AndrewJBateman/java-nio-files/README.md

 # :zap:Java NIO

-* Java coding project for a Java Programming Masterclass Ch.
-14 - see [:clap: Inspiration](#clap-inspiration) below
+* Java coding project for a Java Programming Masterclass see [:clap: Inspiration](#clap-inspiration) below

 *** Note: to open web links in a new window use: _ctrl+click on link_**